 I wish I had back the many hours of my life that I have spent re-dampening and re-drying loads of laundry that I have forgotten, wrinkled and disheveled in the dryer.
 Apart from the texture and wear on our clothes, this is the part about using a dryer that I really dislike the most.

 Back when I used a dryer all the time, I was constantly forgetting laundry.
 Out of sight, out of mind for me!
 I’m too busy to remember to check the dryer.
 Because they’re hidden away, I forget about the clothes.

 With a clothesline, and especially a clothes drying rack, the laundry is right in front of me all day.
 So, I can’t forget it very often.
 I’m not going to lie, I have forgotten it overnight before.
 But, when I do, the laundry doesn’t wrinkle while it waits for me.

 In fact, I hardly ever have to iron anything because I can hang the wet clothes to dry into a nicely crisp, flat position.
 The air-dried stiffness provides a starched look, too.
 Sometimes I’ll encounter particularly wrinkle-loving fabrics that will require a hot iron.
 However, that doesn’t happen as often as it used to when I was constantly forgetting my laundry in the dryer.

 In the End

-If you really start to dig it, invest in some really good clothespins because you’re crossing over now – may as well have the right equipment.
+When you really start to enjoy line drying, invest in some good clothespins because you’re crossing over into this DIY activity.
+You may as well have the right equipment.